 Supportive leadership is one of the most important parts of being an effective leader.
 In fact, a recent McKinsey survey found that being supportive was at the top of the list of effective leadership behaviours.

-A competitive cyclist doesn’t get very far if he focuses completely on his fitness and forgets about maintaining the bicycle that is taking him to the finish line.
-The showjumping horse rider won’t win if she turns up to the competition with a weak, starving horse.
+A professional cyclist doesn’t get very far if she focuses completely on her fitness and forgets about maintaining the bicycle that is taking her to the finish line.
+The show-jumping horse rider won’t win if he turns up to the competition with a weak, starving horse.

 So it is with leadership.
 If you’re supportive, the people that you lead will make you look good, and the results will take care of themselves.

 Supportive Leadership Is More Than Just Focusing On Your Team

 At first glance, it may seem like supportive leadership must be all about focusing on your team members.

 Focusing on your team members is definitely important.
 However, we must also be aware of the environment in which our team operates and our own internal state of mind.
 Both of these factors enable us show supportive leadership.

 An insecure leader is always focused internally, trying to avoid blame and scrutiny, which takes the focus away from supporting their team.

 The manager who focuses exclusively on developing their team and being present is only doing half the job, because they may struggle if they don’t monitor the environment in which their team operates.

 Let’s look at behaviours that will help you work from inside (The Self) to the outside (The Environment) of the circle.